riccardoperra/pipelineui/README.md

 This project uses [statebuilder](https://github.com/riccardoperra/statebuilder) to handle local state.

 The editor store uses a command-based approach which granularly update the yaml code imperatively via [yaml](https://www.npmjs.com/package/yaml) package.
+Currently autosave and local persistance (indexedb) is not implemented, but may be present in the future

 See some implementations in `store` folder: